-- Open carton from top.

-- Cut carton along dotted lines. .

-- Remove all carton inserts.

-- Remove generator through opening in carton.

-- (if equipped) Remove shipping block from under the gen head.
-Unscrew bolt and remove the shipping block.
-It is very important that this is removed before starting your generator.
-See Figure 1.
+- Open carton from top. - Cut carton along dotted lines. - Remove all carton inserts. - Remove generator through opening in carton. - Remove shipping block(s) from under the gen head.
+Unscrew bolt(s) and remove the shipping block(s).
+It is very important that this is removed before starting your generator. - (If equipped) See portability Kit instructions to assemble the portability kit.